Joyce of Whitchurch | Platform 7 17:47 Liverpool Lime Street London Euston

 a whistle down the ages,

-a glimpse of parting couples
+A glimpse of parting couples

 beneath Joyce of Whitchurch